Norman Krasna: Paramount

-In November 1934 Krasna signed a two-year contract at Paramount at $1,500 a week.
-While there, he adapted Small Miracle into Four Hours to Kill!
+In November 1934 Krasna signed a two-year contract at Paramount at $1,500 a week for 42 weeks a year.
+Variety called this "the juiciest young writer contract in Hollywood."
+Part of this deal (negotiated by Krasna's agent Zeppo Marx) included adapting his own play Small Miracle which had been sold to the studio for $37,500.
+Small Miracle became Four Hours to Kill!
 (1935), directed by Mitchell Leisen.
-He also wrote Hands Across the Table (1935).

-Back at MGM, Krasna worked on Wife vs. Secretary (1936).
+Krasna also wrote Hands Across the Table (1935).
+At MGM, Krasna worked on Wife vs. Secretary (1936).

 Around the time of Small Miracle he had an idea for a play about a lynching, Mob Rule, but was persuaded against writing it as a play on the grounds it was non commercial.
 He told the idea to Joseph Mankiewicz who bought it as a film for MGM.
 It became Fury (1936), directed by Fritz Lang.
 The film earned Krasna an Oscar nomination.

 In August 1936 Paramount announced that Krasna would make his directorial debut in a movie he wrote for George Raft, Wonderful, co-starring Helen Burgess.
 However the following month Raft objected and the project was suspended.
 (The film was made two years later, as You and Me (1938) with Fritz Lang directing.)

 At Warners he wrote The King and the Chorus Girl (1937) with good friend Groucho Marx.